ismaelpamplona/isma.codes/posts/mastering_p2_p_the_power_of_decentralized_networking.md

 }, 1000) // Publish every second
 ```

-**Consuming a service**:
-This part demonstrates how a peer retrieves data published by another peer using the DHT.
+Consuming a service: this part demonstrates how a peer retrieves data published by another peer using the DHT.

 ```javascript
 link.get('some-service', (err, res) => {